jgwill/jgtutils/README.md

 jgtset [options]
 ```
 - **Purpose:** View, export, or update your JGT settings in a single invocation.
-- *A spell for harmonizing your environment’s memory.*
+- *A spell for harmonizing your environment's memory.*

 ---